 Common Termites in Central Florida & Signs You Have a Termite Infestation

-Central Florida is home to a variety of termite species, including the Formosan subterranean termite, drywood termites, the Eastern subterranean termite, and the dampwood termite.
+Central Florida is home to various termite species, including the Formosan termite, drywood termites, the Eastern subterranean termite, and the dampwood termite.
 These species of termites can cause considerable damage to homes and structures if left unchecked due to the fact that they are an invasive species.
 The best way to protect your property from these pests is to be aware of their habits and signs that you may have a termite infestation.

 Common Types of Termite Species in Central Florida